tjdombrowski/LegendSmith/timelog.md

 Oct 1.
 1 hour
 Cleaned things up a bit and made some modifications to better suit my project's needs.
 Continued work with the testing.

+Oct 2.
+1.5 hours
+Finished up everything for the week's exercise/project.

+Oct 4.
+1.5 hours
+Explored the one to many and many to many relationships with Hibernate.
+Nothing is quite the same as what I need for my project however.

+Oct 5.
+1 hour
+Continued to try and work with Hibernate and figure out how to set up the right relationship for my many to many tables.
+Nothing's working yet.

+Oct 8.
+1.5 hours
+Started working with the week 5 exercise instead of configuring hibernate to my project.

+Oct 9.
+0.5 hours
+Continued to work with the week 5 exercise.

+Oct 10.
+2.5 hours
+Finished the week 5 exercise.

+Oct 11.
+1.5 hours
+Spent some time accessing my AWS account and exploring JQueryUI.
+I set some stuff up in my project and got the accordion widget working.

+Oct 13      1.5 hours
+Continued to look at hibernate annotations and reconsidered my database design, but decided to keep it the same for the most part.
+I made a join table entity, but it's not being recognized.